cindidong/DH110/Assignments/2/README.md

 Notes:
 - The participant was getting frustrated and wanted to take a break at around 13:45, so I just cut it from the recording.
-- We also ran into screen sharing problems at around 15:33 (she wasn't sharing her entire screen), so I just cut the part out where we figured that out.
+- We ran into screen sharing problems at around 15:33 (she wasn't sharing her entire screen), so I just cut the part out where we figured that out.
-- Likewise, I ended the recording before the participant filled out the demographics questions.
+- I ended the recording before the participant filled out the demographics questions, and thanked the participant after completion.

 ## Reflection